Hemorrhoid: External

 External hemorrhoids occur below the dentate (or pectinate) line.
 They are covered proximally by anoderm and distally by skin, both of which are sensitive to pain and temperature.

 Differential

 Many anorectal problems, including fissures, fistulae, abscesses, colorectal cancer, rectal varices, and itching have similar symptoms and may be incorrectly referred to as hemorrhoids.
 Rectal bleeding may also occur owing to colorectal cancer, colitis including inflammatory bowel disease, diverticular disease, and angiodysplasia.
 If anemia is present, other potential causes should be considered.
+Rectal bleeding without bowel movements is unlikely to be due to hemorrhoids.

 Other conditions that produce an anal mass include skin tags, anal warts, rectal prolapse, polyps, and enlarged anal papillae.
 Anorectal varices due to portal hypertension (blood pressure in the portal venous system) may present similar to hemorrhoids but are a different condition.
 Portal hypertension does not increase the risk of hemorrhoids.

 Prevention

 A number of preventative measures are recommended, including avoiding straining while attempting to defecate, avoiding constipation and diarrhea either by eating a high-fiber diet and drinking plenty of fluid or by taking fiber supplements and getting sufficient exercise.
 Spending less time attempting to defecate, avoiding reading while on the toilet, and losing weight for overweight persons and avoiding heavy lifting are also recommended.